Aug. 16, 2022

 At vero eos et accusamus et iusto odio dignissimos ducimus qui blanditiis praesentium voluptatum deleniti atque corrupti quos dolores et quas.

 Traumatic cranial neuropathies are often seen with fractures involving the skull base.
 They most frequently involve the olfactory and optic nerves at the anterior skull base or the seventh and eighth cranial nerves in the temporal bone.
-In this update, the author discusses updates on posttraumatic optic neuropathy.
+In this update, the author discusses proposed association between Ehlers Danlos syndrome and cranial neuropathy.

 Oculomotor nerve.
 Trauma is a common cause of oculomotor neuropathy, and associated facial and orbital injuries compound the diagnosis.
 Generalized orbital swelling with limitation of movements may be mistaken for oculomotor nerve injury.
 The third nerve may be injured at multiple sites, including the brainstem, exit zone from the brainstem, the entrance point to the dura, and in the orbital apex.